maniak-dobrii/maniak-dobrii.github.io/_posts/2015-9-22-understanding-ios-internationalization.md

  `ru_US` = "United States regional preferences for Russian speakers".<br/>
  `zh-Hans_HK` = "China, Hong Kong's regional preferences for Chinese in the simplified script"<br/>

 Locale is used when formatting locale-sensitive data like numbers, dates and names.
-Locale incapsulates a lot of different settings such as language (at minimum), date and number formats, currency and how different currencies are to be displayed and a lot more.
+Locale encapsulates a lot of different settings such as language (at minimum), date and number formats, currency and how different currencies are to be displayed and a lot more.
 Apple uses [Common Locale Data Repository (CLDR)](http://cldr.unicode.org/) for that data, you can access that information via NSLocale API.

-`Locale ID` may include different components, which override different preferences, for example, to override calendar to buddhist you may add `calendar` component like this: `en_US@calendar=buddhist`.
+`Locale ID` may include different components, which override different preferences, for example, to override calendar to the Buddhist you may add `calendar` component like this: `en_US@calendar=buddhist`.

 ###Preferred languages vs preferred localizations
 Both of these are ordered lists of `language ID`s. **Preferred languages** is the list of languages user prefers, you can see it in the settings: